- To explore line and mark-making to draw water

 While they do this, make sure the table is clear so that only the work(s) created can be seen.

 Then ask the class to walk around and talk about the effect of the large artwork and to point out interesting areas.
-You can be specific with questions, for example: show me a wavy line, show me a soft line.
+You can be specific with questions, for example: show me a wavy A mark on paper that can be straight, curved, heavy, light, short, long, hand-drawn or printed…., show me a soft line.

 Assessing pupils' progress and understanding

-Pupils with secure understanding indicated by: Experimenting with a range of mark making techniques.
+Pupils with secure understanding indicated by: Experimenting with a range of mark-making techniques able to respond to the music appropriately.

-Pupils working at greater depth indicated by: Linking their marks to others and responding to the music and the work of the artist.
+Pupils working at greater depth indicated by: Linking their marks to others and responding to the music and the work of the artist and able to evaluate their work and the work of others.